mulfis/arpay/README.md

 <h1>____ Arpay Update Log ____</h1>

-This work is made for my campus task
+This work is made for my campus work

 Test web: currently not avail
 <hr>